divyansh-123/Flight-Price-Prediction/README.md

 ## Project Overview

 This project focuses on predicting flight fares using a Random Forest Regression model.
-It involves several key steps:
+The steps involved include:

-1. **Data Collection**: Gather flight data including features such as departure and arrival locations, departure time, airlines, etc.
+1. **Data Collection**: The dataset was sourced from Kaggle, containing flight information such as departure and arrival locations, departure time, airlines, etc.

-2. **Exploratory Data Analysis (EDA)**: Analyze the collected data to understand patterns, correlations, and potential outliers.
-EDA helps in identifying useful features for the prediction model and provides insights into the dataset.
+2. **Exploratory Data Analysis (EDA)**: The Kaggle dataset was thoroughly analyzed through exploratory data analysis techniques to uncover patterns, correlations, and potential outliers.
+EDA helped in identifying useful features for the prediction model and providing insights into the dataset.

-3. **Feature Engineering**: Enhance the dataset by creating new features, handling missing values, and converting categorical variables into numerical representations.
+3. **Feature Engineering**: The dataset underwent feature engineering processes, including handling missing values, converting categorical variables into numerical representations (one-hot encoding), and creating new features to enhance predictive power.

-4. **Model Development**: Build a Random Forest Regression model to predict flight fares based on the engineered features.
-Tune hyperparameters to achieve optimal performance.
+4. **Model Development**: A Random Forest Regression model was developed using the engineered features.
+Hyperparameters were tuned to achieve optimal performance on the test dataset.

-5. **Web Application**: Develop a web application using Flask that allows users to input flight details and obtain fare predictions from the trained model.
+5. **Web Application**: A user-friendly web application was built using Flask framework.
+The application allows users to input flight details and receive fare predictions from the trained model.

 ## Model Performance